GeorgetteTanner/HeteroGenesis/README.md

 3. **dbSNP File:**
 A file of known germline SNVs and InDels, created using dbsnpextractor (https://github.com/GeorgetteTanner/dbsnpextractor) with the flat files available from dbSNP (https://www.ncbi.nlm.nih.gov/projects/SNP/).
 (Flat files are used instead of the dbSNP vcf file as that does not contain exact population allele frequencies.)
 These files must contain far more of both SNVs and InDels than the user wishes to simulate in order to allow more common variants to be incorporated more frequently than rarer ones.

-	Users can either download a pre-made subsampled version containing 10,000,000 variants (239271 deletions, 112984 insertions, 9647745 SNVs) (~1/8th of the total variants) from https://github.com/GeorgetteTanner/data/raw/master/dsdata.txt.gz, or recreate their own entire file.
-(Includes up to several days of downloading flat files!):
+	Users can either download a pre-made subsampled version containing 10,000,000 variants (239271 deletions, 112984 insertions, 9647745 SNVs) (~1/8th of the total variants) from https://github.com/GeorgetteTanner/data/raw/master/dsdata.txt.gz, or recreate their own entire file (which includes up to several days of downloading flat files!).:

 ```bash
 for chromosome in $(seq 1 22) X Y ; \